rjenez/w251-final-project-livestalk/README.md

 - [Readme.md](./Readme.md) This file with all the detail for setting up and running the training
 - [rtmp](./rtmp) Directory containing the RTMP server container to get live video streams (no longer used once we went to individual images)
 - [yolov5](./yolov5) Directory containing the Yolov5 container, training scripts and object detection, image identification using yolov5 for images
-- [model_training](./model_training) Directory containing notebooks for resplitting, augmentation, training, and evaluation of models (used for dataset cleaning and model experimentation)
+- [model_training](./model_training) Directory containing notebooks for resplitting, augmentation, training, and evaluation of models (used for dataset processing and model experimentation)
 - [test_map](./test_map) Directory containing the imagery field of view calculator, image exif and xml parser, and map generation script used to generate the final UI
 - [mqtt_messaging](./mqtt_messaging) Directory containing all relevant files for setting up full image processing pipeline
 - [Pipeline Setup README](./mqtt_messaging/README.md) Instructions for setting up full image pipeline